 In winter the Temps bottom out at 76°F (24°C ) and in summer they peak at around 81°F (28°C).
 This is more than warm enough for year-round swimming in nothing but shorts/trunks.
 There are two problems with this, however, First, some people feel the cold differently to others. and water at 76°F might feel really really cold to some.

-All these things can lead some people to really thinking they need the comfort of a wet suit while snorkelling.
+All these things can lead some people to really think they need the comfort of a wet suit while snorkeling.
 Invariably you don’t.
-In hot Climates the water ALWAYS feels cold on entry, but in a minute or two you will be adjusted.
+In hot Climates the water ALWAYS feels cold on entry, but in a minute or two, you will be adjusted.

 Only if you are a person who knows they are very affected by the cold should you seriously consider a

 Dark Lightening 2mm Shorty Wetsuit – Super cheap,

 The Big issue with wetsuits is their weight and bulk means they are a killer for packing space and weight.